 Dine-in curbs lifted; pools, libraries open

-City Hall is lifting restrictions on dining at non-air-conditioned restaurants and increases the maximum seating limit at air conditioned venues from Monday.
+City Hall is lifting restrictions on dining at non-air-conditioned restaurants and increasing the seating limits at some venues in Bangkok from Monday.

-Previously, eateries and restaurants -- air-conditioned or not -- were required to limit their seats to 25% of their total capacity.
+Previously, all eateries and restaurants were required to limit their seats to 25% of their total capacity.

 The order also allows eateries and restaurants in Bangkok to open until 11pm, up from 9pm previously, though the ban on alcohol consumption on restaurant premises remains in place.